VadimDvdv/16-bit-CPU-on-Spartan-3E/docs/README.md

 register file routes up through the control unit to physical pins.
 Slide switches select the register; the value shows on the 8 LEDs.

+**Trimming.** Two separate causes, both of which produced an empty design that simulated correctly.

-**Trimming.** The original top-level had no output ports, so synthesis would have deleted the whole design as unobservable.
+The first: the original top-level had no output ports, so synthesis deleted the whole design as unobservable.
 The debug output anchors the full logic cone:
 LEDs <- regfile <- ALU <- IR <- ROM <- PC <- FSM.

+The second: a `$readmemh` file shorter than the 64-word ROM left the remaining cells at `X`.
+XST will not infer a block RAM from a partially initialized array, and rather than warn, it discarded the memory and then trimmed everything downstream of it.
+Simulation was unaffected, because Icarus is content to propagate `X`.
+Every program now pads to a full 64 words, and `run.sh` generates a 64-word `FFFF` file even for the benches that do not instantiate the CPU.

+**Latch inference.** The combinational decode block assigned control signals only inside the arms of a `case`, so any signal not written on a given path had to hold its previous value, and XST inferred a latch to do it.
+This appeared as a synthesis warning and as nothing at all in simulation, where the same code reads as ordinary sequencing.
+Fixed by assigning every control signal a default immediately before the `case`, so each arm overrides rather than partially specifies.

 **Language strictness.** Icarus in SystemVerilog mode accepted things XST rejects: variable declarations in unnamed blocks, and comments inside `$readmemh` data files.